huggingface/datatrove/README.md

 ## Quickstart examples
 You can check the following [examples](examples):
+- [fineweb.py](examples/fineweb.py) full reproduction of the [FineWeb dataset](https://huggingface.co/datasets/HuggingFaceFW/fineweb)
 - [process_common_crawl_dump.py](examples/process_common_crawl_dump.py) full pipeline to read commoncrawl warc files, extract their text content, filters and save the resulting data to s3.
 Runs on slurm
 - [tokenize_c4.py](examples/tokenize_c4.py) reads data directly from huggingface's hub to tokenize the english portion of the C4 dataset using the `gpt2` tokenizer
 - [minhash_deduplication.py](examples/minhash_deduplication.py) full pipeline to run minhash deduplication of text data
 - [sentence_deduplication.py](examples/sentence_deduplication.py) example to run sentence level exact deduplication
 - [exact_substrings.py](examples/exact_substrings.py) example to run ExactSubstr (requires [this repo](https://github.com/google-research/deduplicate-text-datasets))

+## Terminology
+- `pipeline`: a list of processing steps to execute (read data, filter, write to disk, etc)
+- `executor`: runs a specific pipeline on a given execution environment (slurm, multi cpu machine, etc)
+- `job`: the execution of a pipeline on a given executor
+- `task`: a `job` is comprised of multiple `tasks`, and these are used to parallelize execution, usually by having each `task` process a `shard` of data.
+Datatrove keeps track of which tasks have completed and when you relaunch only incomplete tasks will run.
+- `file`: an individual input file (.json, .csv, etc).
+> [!TIP]
+> Note that each file will be processed by a single `task`.
+Datatrove does not automatically split a file into multiple parts, so to fully parallelize you should have multiple medium sized files rather than a single large file)
+- `shard`: a group of input data (usually a group of `file`s), which will be assigned to a specific `task`.
+Each `task` will process a different non overlapping `shard` of data, from the full list of input files
+- `worker`: compute resource that will execute a single task at a time, e.g., if you have 50 cpu cores you can run a LocalPipelineExecutor with `workers=50`, to execute 50 `tasks` simultaneously (one per cpu).
+Once a `worker` is done with a `task`, it will start processing another waiting `task`

+> [!TIP]
+> Your number of `tasks` controls how much you can parallelize and also how much time each individual processing unit will take.
+If you have a small number of tasks (and they each therefore have to process a large number of files) and they fail, you will have to restart from scratch, whereas if you have a larger number of small tasks each failed task will take way less time to rerun.

+> [!CAUTION]
+> If your `tasks` > `files`, some tasks will not process any data, so there usually isn't a point in setting `tasks` to a number larger than `files.

+### Example
+Running a `job` to process **10000** `files`, on a machine with **100** cpu cores (`workers`).
+If we choose to use **1000** tasks, each one will process a `shard` of 10 files. `workers=100` means that we can process **100** tasks at a time.

 ## Pipeline
 ### DataTrove Document